 Poker is at its heart a game of deception, staring someone dead in the eye projects strength and is generally what people who are telling the truth do.
-Looking away, especially after a big bet can mean there is a fear of being caught out.
+Looking away, especially after a big play can mean there is a fear of being caught out.
 When people are lying, they tend to look elsewhere and avoid eye contact as a reflex.
 It’s usually an involuntary action, anyone who intends to play a bit of poker should be aware that eyes can give away information about someone’s hand.
 That’s why you’ll see many players wearing sunglasses and hats and even headphones at the table – they want to isolate themselves from the other players to reduce the chance they’ll give away some information other players can use against them.

 Seasoned poker players spend years learning to hide their tells, however, the involuntary shakes that come with being in a big hand are hard to hide.
-Watching for nervous ticks, and another abnormal behavior can often give an insight into an opponent’s cards.
+Watching for nervous ticks, and another unusual behaviors can often give an insight into an opponent’s cards.

 4. Sudden changes

 Random pauses in speech and other changes in behavior is another excellent way to read poker players.
 If someone has been playing with their chips the whole game, then suddenly stops, take note, it might mean they’ve been dealt high-ranked cards and are taking the round seriously.
 Be observant and watch everything that happens at the table.

 Other Common Poker Tells